How do you win a marathon? You run really fast for 26.2 miles without stopping.

 Is the main character interesting or endearing enough that the readers care about what happens to him/her?
 Can readers easily imagine themselves within the story?

 Main characters in picture books are usually the same age as the readers, typically either kids or animals.

 Point of view and tense

 Which point of view and tense are most effective for this story: first-person present tense, second-person future tense, third-person past tense?
-Be consistent once that choice is made.
+Once that choice is made, be consistent

 The low word count of picture books requires the author to be scrupulous in their word selection.
-Don’t dilute the impact of your writing with weak words.
+Don’t dilute the impact of your writing with weak words, and self-edit wisely.

 Consider “the sun had nearly set” with “the sun kissed the horizon.”
 Characters should act, not get ready to act.
 Use strong, descriptive verbs.
 Contrast “Josh started to get up” with “Josh vaulted up.”